SylEleuth/gruvbox-plus-icon-pack/templates/README.md

 -----------------------

 Before You start with a new icon please use one of the base templates.
-Those bases are a little bit different than most of the backgrounds used in icons in "scalable" folder.
+Those bases are a little bit different than most of the backgrounds used in icons in `scalable` folder.
 It's because those icons weren't make with the bright background in thought which will be implemented in the future (or maybe it's already live).
 Old icons would require rework but it's too much work at the moment.
 It's not priority.